pskelsey/futureCrop/README.md

 ## Basic overview
 A desktop app for performing climate change risk assessments in real crop locations in Great Britain:
 * Upload your own data.
-* Train, tune, and test a Random Forest regression model / classifier in a few easy clicks.
+* Train, tune, and test regression- or classification-tree ensembles in a few easy clicks, and save your results.
 * Choose a raster distribution of crop species to apply your model in.
 * Select a future time-period and season.
-* Hit the run button, visualise your results, and save them to create your own graphics.
+* Hit the run button, visualise the projected values, and save them to create your own graphics.

 ## Example
-Data for the proportion of a crop infected with a disease together with observed weather variables is uploaded.
-A Random Forest regression model is trained, tuned, and tested with a nested k-fold cross validation procedure that utilizes Bayesian optimization for tuning of hyperparameters.
-This is all achieved with a few button clicks.
+The example regression dataset included with the app was used to train, tune, and test regression tree ensembles using a nested k-fold cross validation procedure with Bayesian optimization for tuning of hyperparameters.
+The most accurate predictive algorithm was an ensemble of boosted regression trees.
 The results can be saved to your PC.

 ![regressionTab1](https://user-images.githubusercontent.com/32124230/108000033-e3caac80-6fe0-11eb-9ee5-8357da6abfc0.PNG)